EOEPCA/deployment-guide/docs/building-blocks/data-access.md

 ```

 Because read responses depend on identity, clients should send their token on **all**
-STAC requests, not only writes — STAC Manager does this from `v1.0.0`.
+STAC requests, not only writes — current STAC Manager releases do this automatically.

 ---